Stephen Perse Foundation: History

-Awards and accolades
+Awards and recognition

-In 2013, the Sunday Times named the Foundation the International Baccalaureate (IB) School of the Year for the second time.
-The paper said: "Students at the Stephen Perse 6th Form College in Cambridge are world-class achievers.
-Their exceptional academic results this year mean that the school is not only ranked first in Britain but also joint first in the world for the international baccalaureate (IB) diploma."
+In 2013, The Sunday Times named the Foundation the International Baccalaureate (IB) School of the Year for the second time.
+That year the school was reported as holding the joint-highest IB results in the world, with a student average score of 42.2 points.
+In 2018, the average IB points score was 36, as reported in the Sunday Times Parent Power Survey ranking.

 In November 2014, the school was awarded the title Independent School of the Year 2014 and also "Outstanding Strategic Initiative" by the Independent School Awards, decided by a panel of independent judges, including the Chief Inspector of the Independent Schools Inspectorate, Christine Ryan.

 In November 2016, the Foundation was named the Best Independent School in East Anglia by The Sunday Times on its 'Parent Power' list.
 The list is acknowledged as the 'most authoritative survey' of the county's best schools, according to the newspaper.
 The Foundation was ranked at number 18 in a list of 2,000 schools around the United Kingdom.
 The accolade was based on GCSE and A Level results – 97.6% of A Level students achieved A* to B grades and 86.1% of GCSE students achieved A* and A grades.
 In 2017, The same Parent Power survey ranked the school number 40 in the UK and, in 2018, number 74.

 The Foundation was shortlisted for Digital innovation/ed tech school of the year at the TES Schools Awards 2017.

 In 2020 the Senior School received the Sunday Times Schools Guide 2021 award for East Anglia Independent Secondary School of the Decade.

+The school has been featured by BBC News regarding the innovatory use of iTunes U courses.

-Site and facilities
+Sites and facilities

 The main school site occupies a city block, three sides bordered by residential streets and the fourth by the University of Cambridge Department of Chemistry.
 This houses the Stephen Perse Senior School (ages 11–16), with Rosedale House (ages 3–11) occupying a site close by.
 The Stephen Perse Pre-Prep was established in 2010, after the Foundation purchased the Madingley site on the retirement of the previous owners.

-In 2017, the school completed a major building project on the main site.
-It now offers an indoor sports hall, a rooftop multi-use games area, 10 new classrooms, and flexible learning spaces.

-The main site includes a dining room, hall, library, visual arts centre, and a sick bay, with renovations in other classrooms.
-All classrooms contain interactive whiteboards.
-There is a class 3 listed gymnasium on site too, as well as ICT rooms, which are available to use before school, after school, and at lunchtimes.

 In 2013, the refurbished library and classrooms in Rosedale House were covered by The Guardian newspaper in a feature on inspirational teaching spaces.

-The school also contains astroturf playing fields, a fenland nature reserve, and a pavilion.